data-edu/data-science-in-education/_book/02-how-to-use.md

     a data science problem that is unique to the education setting
   - Submit a pull request to share a solution for the problems discussed in the book to the education setting
-  - Share an anonymized dataset
+  - Share an anonymized dataset for use in the book (or a future version of it)

-If you are new to data science in education, welcome!!
+If you are new to data science in education, welcome!
 We would love to have your feedback by [email](mailto:authors@datascienceineducation.com) (authors@datascienceineducation.com).

 We hope that as the book evolves, it grows to reflect the changing needs of data scientists in education.